debarroso/the_hive/README.md

-# K3s Raspberry Pi Cluster Setup with Ansible
+# Initial K3s Raspberry Pi Cluster Setup with Ansible

 This repository contains Ansible playbooks to automate the setup of a K3s Kubernetes cluster on a group of Raspberry Pi nodes.